13 Aug 2018

 Loughborough athletes win 15 medals at 2018 European Championships

-Loughborough athletes won an outstanding 15 medals at the European Championships taking place in both Glasgow and Berlin over the last 10 days, with five of those won by current Loughborough University students.
+Loughborough athletes won an outstanding 15 medals at the European Championships, which took place in both Glasgow and Berlin.

-With Loughborough based Adam Peaty kick-starting the medal rush with his world record breaking swim in the 100m breaststroke, Loughborough success in the pool was hard to miss.
+Students and Loughborough based athletes also saw huge success.
+Adam Peaty kick-started the medal rush with his world record-breaking swim in the 100m breaststroke.

-Second year student Marie Wattel secured double gold in the pool, the French athlete part of the winning quartet in both the mixed and women’s 4x100m freestyle relays, whilst her fellow student Imogen Clark won silver in the 50m freestyle on her debut for Great Britain, setting a new Commonwealth record in the process.
+Second year student Marie Wattel secured double gold in the pool, the French athlete part of the winning quartet in both the mixed and women’s 4x100m freestyle relays.
+Imogen Clark won silver in the 50m freestyle on her debut for Great Britain, setting a new Commonwealth record in the process.

 In the open water events students Tobias Robinson, Caleb Hughes and Alice Ferrell all acquitted themselves superbly in a pair of very physical races, Tobias leading the way with a ninth place finish.
 Ferrell was the best of the Brits in the women’s race as she finished twelfth, whilst Hughes was 29th.

-This success couldn’t be done without the support of coaches and practitioners across campus, with a special mention going to Mel Marshall, coach to Adam Peaty and Head of the Loughborough National Centre (swimming) and Michael Baker, alumnus and lecturer at Loughborough College, who helped guide Beesley to bronze.
+This success couldn’t be done without the support of coaches and practitioners across campus, with a special mention going to former Loughborough College student and 2018 Honorary Graduate, Mel Marshall, who is coach to Adam Peaty and Head of the Loughborough National Centre (swimming).
+Also guiding Beesley to bronze was alumnus and lecturer at Loughborough College, Michael Baker.

-This sensational medal haul follows on from the University’s success at the Gold Coast Commonwealth Games in April – congratulations to everyone across campus who has played a part in Great Britain’s success.
+This sensational medal haul follows on from the University’s success at the Gold Coast Commonwealth Games in April.
+Congratulations to all involved.